susestudio/studio-help/100_quickstart/104_creating-appliances.md

 tailored for hosting on Microsoft's Windows Azure service.
 Upload your Azure publishsettings file to your Studio account, and you will be able to create images on Windows Azure, then jump over to the management portal to instantiate and manage your virtual machines.
-See [Use > Windows Azure](../use/windows-azure.html) for more information.
+See [Use > Windows Azure] for more information.

+[Use > Windows Azure]: ../use/windows-azure.html